freeCodeCamp/freeCodeCamp/guide/english/vim/motions/index.md

 sequence of other non-blank characters, separated with white space (spaces, tabs, end of line).
 An empty line is also considered to be a word.

-It is possible move throught words with this commnads:
+It is possible move through words with this commnads:

   - `w` -> move to next word
   - `W` -> move to next **WORD***